bleonardb3/pixiedust-facebook-analysis/README.md

 ### 6.1 Download the csv file from here:
 https://github.com/bleonardb3/pixiedust-facebook-analysis/blob/master/data/example_facebook_data.csv

-### 6.2 Right click on Raw then click on Save link as ....
+### 6.2 Right click on Raw then click on Save link as .... to save the file to the computer.

 ![](doc/source/images/Download%20Data.png)

-#### Add the CSV file to the notebook
+### 6.3 Add the CSV file to the notebook
 Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 From there you can click
 `browse` and add a .csv file from your computer.

 ![](doc/source/images/add_file.png)

-> Note:  If you don't have your own data, you can get our example by cloning this git repo.
-Look in the `data/example_input` directory.

-#### Insert to code
+### 6.4 Insert to code
 Find the notebook cell after `2.1 Load data from Object Storage`.
 Place your cursor after `# Insert pandas DataFrame`.
 Make sure this cell is selected before inserting code.

 Using the file that you added above (under the 10/01 Files tab),